-Next for each class we creates a WidgetContainer and add necessary fields inside that container through modelOntologyclass function.
-For each web form of ontology we keep a map for already traversed classs URIs to avoid duplicates in the user interface.
+Next for each class we create a WidgetContainer in the RaUL model and add the appropriate form element fields inside that container via the modelOntologyclass function.
+For each generated web form we keep a map for already traversed class URIs to avoid duplicates in the user interface.

-The modelOntologyclass procedure takes a class Ci for which web form will be created and the property 'P' for which this class is a range.
-All the properties that have Ci as its domain are recorded along with their ranges in another map i <pj, rpj> where p is properties of Ci and rpj is range of property pj. rpj is a class URI if pj is an object property and and xsd datatype if its a datatype property.
-We add this map to initial map where Ci is key and i is its value, to record the traversed class URIs that would be used only if modeling a class properties on this web form would cause loop other than detected through OWL properties restrictions.
-Next we process each entry μj of the map i to create WidgetElement inside WidgetContainer.
-To determine the actual type of WidgetElement first we distinguish between datatype properties and object properties.
-For each datatype property, if xsd datatype of the range rpj is boolean, radio buttons are created for boolean options, else a form control instance of type textbox is created for xsd type contained in rpj for this property.
+The modelOntologyclass procedure takes a class Ci for which a Web form will be created and the property 'P' for which this class is a range.
+All the properties that have Ci as its domain are recorded along with their ranges in another map i <pj, rpj> where p is a property of Ci and rpj is the range of property pj. rpj is a class URI if pj is an object property or an xsd datatype if its a datatype property.
+We add this map to the initial map where Ci is key and i is its value, to record the traversed class URIs that would be used only if modeling a class properties on this web form would cause cycles other than detected through OWL properties restrictions.
+Next we process each entry μj of the map i to create a RaUL WidgetElement inside the WidgetContainer.
+To determine the actual type of the WidgetElement we first distinguish between datatype properties and object properties.
+For each datatype property, if the xsd datatype of the range rpj is boolean, radio buttons are created for boolean options, else a form control instance of type textbox is created for each xsd type contained in rpj for this property.

 modelOntologyclass procedure